affiliate disclosure

 If you read this content carefully, you will notice that minimal financial investment was spent here.

-Besides the web hosting package upgrade, every other tool mentioned here is free.
+Aside from the web hosting package upgrade, all other tools mentioned here are free.

 The JetPack image optimization feature comes with your free JetPack plugin.
 Also, the JetPack Boost is a free plugin from Automatic.

-Another thing to note here is that JetPack and JetPack Boost are two separate plugins.
-You don’t have to get JetPack to use the JetPack Boost.
+Another thing to note here is that JetPack and JetPack Boost are two separate plugins, and you don’t need to install JetPack to use JetPack Boost.

 Both plugins work separately.
 None is dependent on the other.